dogmaisea/factorio-balancers/README.md

 - 8_8

-> Moved two underground belts to make it downgradable to yellow belt, this fix was first posted publicaly by jackiethegreen.
+> Moved two underground belts to make it downgradable to yellow belt, this fix was first posted publicly by jackiethegreen.

 - 8_8_lane